Essential Facts and Figures

 Ranked Among the Best

-- #3 veterinary medicine school in the country (U.S. News & World Report)
+- #3 veterinary medicine program nationally (U.S. News & World Report)

-- 10 graduate programs among the top 30 in their field nationally (U.S. News & World Report)
+- #15 online graduate program in education nationally (U.S. News & World Report)

-- College of Engineering undergraduate program among top 20 at public universities (U.S. News & World Report)
+- #16 graduate statistics program nationally (U.S. News & World Report)

 U.S. News & World ReportExplore our world-class vet med programs.